dwatteau/scummtr/FAQ.md

 The symptom is a `Load error: no DPMI - Get csdpmi*b.zip` message.

 You need a [DOS Protected Mode Interface](https://en.wikipedia.org/wiki/DOS_Protected_Mode_Interface) in order to use the MS-DOS binaries.
-Windows 3.x, 95, 98, ME and NT already have one, but if you something like DOSBox, you may encounter the error above.
+Windows 3.x, 95, 98, ME and NT already have one, but if you use something like DOSBox, you may encounter the error above.

 [CWSDPMI](http://sandmann.dotster.com/cwsdpmi/) can be used in this case.
 Just put the `CWSDPMI.EXE` file next to the ScummTR binaries.